Irirwanirira/Capstone-project-1/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Irirwanirira/My-portofolio/issues).
+Feel free to check the [issues](https://github.com/Irirwanirira/Capstone-project-1/issues).

 ## Show your support